 Keiko Kamata (b.
-1974) seeks to capture the act of seeing colors and forms with minimal imposition of preconceptions.
-Her monoprints build complexity and depth with layered, transparent inks to create images that cannot be easily dissected but prolongs the act of looking.
-Her works have been exhibited notably at the International Print Center New York, the Honolulu Museum of Art, the Contemporary Museum in Hawaii, and the International Print Biennial in Bulgaria.
+1974) is a printmaker whose work captures the uninterrupted experience of color and form.
+Her monoprints build complexity and depth with layered transparent inks, creating images that cannot be easily deciphered and prolong the act of looking.
+Keiko's works have been exhibited most notably at the International Print Center New York, the Honolulu Museum of Art, the Contemporary Museum in Hawaii, and the International Print Biennial in Bulgaria.
 Collections include the Williamsburg Art and Historical Center and the Hawaii State Foundation on Culture and the Arts.
-Kamata received her BA in Education from ICU (Tokyo, Japan) and MFA in Printmaking from the University of Hawaii at Manoa.
+Keiko received her BA in Education from ICU (Tokyo, Japan) and MFA in Printmaking from the University of Hawaii at Manoa.